 VIII.3 Subcommittees are bound by the same spending limits as the board of directors as described in Article VI.

-VIII.4 Subcommittees can be granted a preapproved spending limit by the board that is controlled by the subcommitteee and confidential for the purposes of conducting club business.
-In the case of confidential expenditures the subcommittee will be required to provide status updates and budgets to the President and Treasurer on monthly basis with a full report due after and confidentiality agreements expire.
+VIII.4 Subcommittees can be granted a preapproved spending limit by the board that is controlled by the subcommittee and confidential for the purposes of conducting club business.
+In the case of confidential expenditures, the subcommittee will be required to provide status updates and budgets to the President and Treasurer on monthly basis with a full report due after and confidentiality agreements expire.

 IX.1.
-SDMA can only be dissolved by a vote of the membership at a meeting called for that purpose.
+SDMAS can only be dissolved by a vote of the membership at a meeting called for that purpose.

 IX.2.
 All members must receive at least one month’s written notice of the time, location and purpose of such a meeting.
 Dissolution shall only occur if 80% of the members at the meeting vote in favor of dissolution.

 IX.3.
 In the event that the Club is dissolved or liquidated, all of the assets and property remaining after all debts, obligations and expenses have been paid shall be distributed for one or more exempt purposes within the meaning of section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.
 This shall be determined by the Club final board of directors.